Secrets of Success

 by Diane Linsley

-course by Bill Harris for the second time in my life.
-I did it the
+by Bill Harris for the second time in my life.
+I did it the first time in

-first time in 2009.
-The entire course takes eighteen months to
+2009.
+The entire course takes eighteen months to complete if you

-complete if you do one lesson every two weeks.
-It's a real bargain
+do one lesson every two weeks.
+It's a real bargain for the amount

 Success and Beliefs

-That sounds a little backwards, doesn't it?
-Most people believe that when you are stuck, it means that you are on the wrong track, and you need to stop and wait for inspiration to strike.
-Or you need to work harder on "raising your vibration" and "getting into a good-feeling place."
+Does that sound backwards?
+Most people believe that being stuck means you are on the wrong track, and you need to stop and wait for inspiration to strike.
+Or you need to "raise your vibration" and "get into a good-feeling place."

-Unfortunately, you can stay stuck like that for many years.
+Unfortunately, you can stay stuck like that forever.
 Feeling good is nice, but it's not a substitute for action.
-As John Assaraf, says, "Feel the fear, and do it anyway."
+John Assaraf says, "Feel the fear, and do it anyway."
 How do you take action when you are anxious, or you don't know what to do?
 Just do something - anything.
 Successful people don't sit around raising their vibration all day.
 They get out and work.
-Every time you take action, you get feedback (positive or negative - it doesn't matter which) that helps you correct your course and move closer to success.
+Every time you take action, you get feedback (positive or negative - it doesn't matter which) that helps you adjust your course and move closer to success.

 Doing an Experiment

 Faith is the willingness to experiment.
 Experimentation leads to experience.
 It's like doing a science project.
 You start with a hypothesis.
 Then you create a theory, which you attempt to prove with an experiment.
 After collecting data from the experiment, you know whether or not your theory actually works.
-Then you can tweak your theory (or create a new theory) and move on to the next experiment.
+Then you can tweak your theory (or create a new theory) and do another experiment.

 Belief is like a hypothesis.
-People believe a lot of things - including many things that are unresourceful or just plain silly.
-Faith is more conscious than belief.
+People believe a lot of things - including things that are unresourceful.
+Faith is the conscious path.
 Faith happens when you purposely choose what you want to believe, and you create a theory that you intend to prove.
-Once you have a theory, you can enlist your rational mind to design an experiment.
+Once you have a theory, you can design an experiment.

 When I decided to become a life coach, I had no proof yet that I could do it.
 It was just a hypothesis.
 I decided to make the hypothesis into a theory and act with faith by doing an experiment.
-I joined the Quantum Success Coaching Academy (by Bill's recommendation), and I got to work.
+I joined the Quantum Success Coaching Academy, and I got to work.

 Frankly, I was terrified.
 I was going through a very difficult time in my life with an upcoming divorce, and I was not in a good place emotionally.
 But in spite of the fear, I acted with faith by pushing forward every day, doing my homework assignments, and practicing coaching.

-Clarity comes from getting more information.
 When you act, the universe gives you feedback.
 Often, the feedback is negative, as in, "Oops, that didn't work so well."
 But that's not failure!
 You cannot fail unless you stop trying.
-Feedback shows us where we need to improve.
+Feedback shows you where you need to improve.

-It's like the suggestions I got from seed customers in the early days of my seed business.
-They weren't always complimentary.
+In the early days of my seed business, the suggestions I got from customers were not always complimentary.
 Sometimes I cried after being criticized.
-But once I got over the emotional charge, I considered the suggestions.
+But once I got over the emotional shock, I considered the suggestions.
 Some of the worst criticisms led to the biggest improvements in my business.
 These experiences taught me humility, which is the willingness to learn and change.

 A Formula for Success